eal001/personal-website/README.md

 If i come up with more designs, then i will update the pdf

 ## basic_frontend ##
-i have currently implemented a parralax view of laguna beach my name and three sections for a bit of description about me.
+i have currently implemented a parallax view of laguna beach my name and three sections for a bit of description about me.